Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation: Experiments

-When compared to Black-Box Ripper \cite{barbalau-NeurIPS-2020}, our framework (ASPKD) obtains significantly better results in all six evaluation scenarios, regardless of the maximum number of API calls.
-In four evaluation scenarios (illustrated on the first and third columns in Figure \ref{all_results}), both ASPKD versions outperform Knockoff Nets \cite{orekondy-cvpr-2019} by considerable margins.
-For the other two scenarios, where the proxy data for CIFAR-10 is generated with Stable Diffusion, Knockoff Nets \cite{orekondy-cvpr-2019} temporarily surpass ASPKD, when the number of API calls per class ranges between 32 and 1024.
+When compared to Black-Box Ripper \citep{barbalau-NeurIPS-2020}, our framework (ASPKD) obtains significantly better results in all seven evaluation scenarios, regardless of the maximum number of API calls.
+In five evaluation scenarios (illustrated on the first and third columns in Figure \ref{all_results}, as well as in Figure \ref{vit_results}), both ASPKD versions outperform Knockoff Nets \citep{orekondy-cvpr-2019} by considerable margins.
+For the other two scenarios, where the proxy data for CIFAR-10 is generated with Stable Diffusion, Knockoff Nets \citep{orekondy-cvpr-2019} temporarily surpass ASPKD, when the number of API calls per class ranges between 32 and 1024.
 ASPKD based on hard labels yields better results than Knockoff Nets in the more challenging few-call settings, namely when the maximum number of API calls per class is below 16.
 As the number of API calls per class increases, the two ASPKD versions register faster performance gains, recovering the temporary performance gap and even outperforming Knockoff Nets when the number of API calls per class is at least 2048.
-Considering the bigger picture, we conclude that ASPKD leads to generally better results, surpassing both Black-Box Ripper \cite{barbalau-NeurIPS-2020} and Knockoff Nets \cite{orekondy-cvpr-2019} in most evaluation scenarios.
+Furthermore, it can be observed that IDEAL \citep{zhang-ICLR-2022} is consistently performing worse than ASPKD.
+The main justification behind this observation being that its generator is not producing diverse samples under the restricted the number of API calls, which limits the number of training iterations of the generator.
+Our method also surpasses ZSDB3KD \citep{wang-ICML-2021} in most cases, except a few evaluation scenarios on CIFAR-10, when ResNet-18 is used as the student.
+Nevertheless, on the more challenging Food-101 (see last column in Figure \ref{all_results}) and FER+ (see Figure \ref{vit_results}) data sets, ZSDB3KD is consistently below our method.
+When applied to vision transformers, our approach significantly outperforms its competitors (see Figure \ref{vit_results}).